What is Shockwave?

 There are a range of other conditions shockwave therapy can treat including: carpal tunnel syndrome, Dupuytren’s contracture and trigger finger.

-If you would like further information please email email@example.com or take advantage of a 'Shockwave-Chat' - a complimentary pre-assessment discussion, please call to book.
+If you would like further information please email email@example.com, book online or call 01952 242596

 Shropshire Shockwave is based at the Centre for Positive Health in Wellington, Telford.
-The Shockwave clinic is run by two chiropractors who have specific training with shockwave therapy and expertise in treating a variety of conditions which may not have responded to previous treatment methods.
+The Shockwave clinic is run by a chiropractor who has specific training with shockwave therapy and expertise in treating a variety of conditions which may not have responded to previous treatment methods.